The Girl With Umbrella Oil Painting

 I found the icy blue tones of the dress and umbrella gave a Parisian feel, reminding me of the French impressionist artists such as Pierre-Auguste Renoir (1841 – 1919).
 Renoir painted women with blue garments in the rain too and used a lot of blue and green tones in his work, much like Monet (1840 – 1926) who painted the “Woman with Parasol”.

 I love the blue tones Fedchenko uses in the subjects dress and umbrella.
 She even uses it for the woman’s eyes and earrings.
-Her pallet-knife painting style really lends itself to the theme of rainfall, as the sharp, harsh stokes add to the hazy, light refracting effect that rain cases.
+Her pallet-knife painting style really lends itself to the theme of rainfall, as the sharp, harsh strokes add to the hazy, light refracting effect that rain causes.
 The thick nature of the oil paint means getting the translucent looking sleeve must have acquired a lot of skill.
 Mixing the colour just right to make it look as though her arm is slightly visible through the damp fabric shows great artistic ability in my opinion.

 The flow of her sleeves and dress is so elegant and the angle of her head, turned towards the sky is such a positive, hopeful and strong position.
 Historically in art women were painted looking horizontally, or more often, down, as men thought looking calm and coy was how the ideal feminine woman should behave.
 I love the fact in this image, Fedchenko painted her woman strongly looking up.
 As quite an empathetic person, I’m all about people when it comes to art and I love to imagine what the subject is feeling.
 This subject’s positive attitude always gets me in a positive frame of mind too when I look at it.